blockanalitica/ajna-api/README.md

 To install and run Ajna API using Docker Compose, follow these steps:

-1. Clone the repository: `git clone https://github.com/blockanalitica/ajna-info-api.git`
+1. Clone the repository: `git clone https://github.com/blockanalitica/ajna-api.git`
-2. Navigate to the project directory: `cd ajna-info-api`
+2. Navigate to the project directory: `cd ajna-api`
 3. Create a `.env` file with the necessary environment variables (see `.env.example` for an example)
 4. Install dependencies: `docker compose build`
 5. Run migrations: `docker compose run --rm web django-admin migrate`